top 0

 Uoharu

-Found in the bustling heart of Lan Kwai Fong, Uoharu is a contemporary izakaya with creative dishes that are bound to make your evenings a whole lot more fun.
-Their Wagyu Foie Gras Sukiyaki ($288) is an all-time favourite, with slices of marbled wagyu beef and a hearty slice of foie gras simmered in an aromatic sauce.
-Another novel dish is their Uni and Salmon Roe Macaroni Gratin ($148), an unusual blend of Japanese ingredients in a Western dish.
-Some nights—if you’re lucky—the staff will put on a live cooking performance, placing slices of fish on a straw pile and setting it on fire to smoke the fish while leading the customers on a traditional Japanese chant!
+Found in the bustling Lan Kwai Fong and Admiralty, Uoharu is a contemporary izakaya with creative dishes that are bound to make your evenings a whole lot more fun.
+Its Wagyu beef fried rice is an all-time favourite, with slices of marbled Wagyu beef and a hearty slice of foie gras simmered in an aromatic sauce.
+Another novel dish is the uni and salmon roe macaroni gratin, an unusual blend of Japanese ingredients in a Western dish.

 Speciality izakayas